 What time do IPOs start trading?
 That’s the question eager investors ask on the morning of the big day.

-The average time that these IPOs started trading was 12:47 PM ET.
-See how I estimated that number below based on a sample of high-demand IPOs.
+The average time that high-profile IPOs start trading is 12:50 PM ET.
+See how I estimated that number below based on a sample of high-profile IPOs.

 An IPO culminates years of hard work building a private company.
 It’s also a commencement — a hopefully long and profitable road as a public company.